JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 # USB Audio Interfaces #

-Ola cares about Latency and about Noise (EIN [EIN Tests and samples](https://youtu.be/DOT5eFx_G3s?t=323)  Dynamic Range matters too but thats not what I'm shopping for atm
+- Ola cares about Latency and about Noise (EIN [EIN Tests and samples](https://youtu.be/DOT5eFx_G3s?t=323)  Dynamic Range matters too but thats not what I'm shopping for atm
 - [About eIN and Noise Floor Measurements](https://www.gearslutz.com/board/music-computers/1313845-usb-interface-w-low-noise-preamps.html#post14785317)
 - [A bunch of instrument EIN measurements](https://www.kuassa.com/cheap-audio-interface-sound-card-for-amp-simulator/)
+- This should be required watchiing for anyone thinking about using their [built in sound card vs buying a USB interface](https://www.youtube.com/watch?v=nX-VLcbR28Y)

-for dynamic range 110dba is good.
+- for dynamic range 110dba is good.
 Under 100 is not good.
 50 gain is minimum
+- [Julian Krause](https://www.youtube.com/user/JayKayRause) is the king of testing these things

 Dedicated